SinsOfSeven/TexFx/README.md

 ### Usage Notes
 TexFx textures encode effects in the ps-t69 and ps-t70 slot.

+#### Config.ini
+Inside the TexFx folder, there is a config.ini change some major settings which can impact some mods.
+The `$seizure` setting can be set to 1 or 0 to prevent mods which might have flashing or strobing effects with RGB.
+Please make sure to review this setting if you do or don't want it.
+It is set to `0` off by default.

 #### TexFx Effects Mask (t69):

 Transparency (Opacity) on the RED channel